kokoalberti/personalwebsite/content/articles/2019-07-22-postgis-baselayers-importing-popular-vector-datasets-into-postgis/postgis-baselayers-importing-popular-vector-datasets-into-postgis.md

 I won't go into details about accessing data in a PostGIS database from QGIS, but I'm sure there are some tutorials out there that explain this quite well.

-# Current datasets and additional info
+# Datasets and Future Plans

 Currently a selection of the following datasets are included in PostGIS Baselayers: